-THE new Ford Focus RS is not just a hot hatch - it is a four-wheel-drive 345bhp monster that delivers supercar pace and power for family car money.
+For the new Ford Focus RS is not just a hot hatch - it is a four-wheel-drive 345bhp supercar that delivers blistering performance for family car money.

-It is a real bargain and drives right to the top of the hot hatch tree.
+It is a real bargain and for me sits right at the top of the hot hatch tree.

-It is well built and has bags of kit and its turbocharged engine packs huge punch and makes all the right noises.
+It has the firepower to defeat any of its rivals, is well built and has bags of kit and its turbocharged engine packs huge punch and makes all the right noises.

 The only downside is that you will have so much fun it could do serious harm to your licence and fuel bill.